laur89/docker-borg-mysql-backup/README.md

 vars, create it at the `/config` mount, named `msmtprc`.

-Dead man's switch support is provided via healthchecks; healthcheck provider will always bi pinged when backup job runs - regardless of the outcome.
+Dead man's switch support is provided via healthchecks; healthcheck provider will always be pinged when backup job runs - regardless of the outcome.
-For error notifications you still need to configure notifications (see `ERR_NOTIF`) Note if you've configured healthchecks.io as your healthcheck provider, then you may also use it for error notifications (see above).
+For error notifications you still need to configure notifications (see `ERR_NOTIF`).
+Note if you've configured healthchecks.io as your healthcheck provider, then you may also use it for error notifications (see above).